hnguyenpham23/Toxic-Waste-Release-Sites/README.md

 #### Stability in Property Values:
 Over the period from 2012 to 2022, the median property values across Santa Clara County have exhibited a consistent trend, showing no significant deviation.
 This stability suggests that despite the presence of Superfund sites, broader economic factors and other local dynamics might have a more dominant influence on property values in the region.
+We also note that for the 2012 analysis, certain census tracts have missing data owing to the previously consolidated cencus tracts.
+By 2022, these larger census tracts were divided into two or more tracts.

 ![(Median Property Values in Santa Clara) ](2012 and 2022 Median Property Values.png)